 In Rome, the Major Papal Basilicas are four and they are part of the Seven Churches Pilgrimage:

 St. Peter, St. Paul outside the walls, St. John and Santa Maria Maggiore (great St. Mary’s Church).

 The other three churches are San Sebastiano (St. Sebastian) with the catacombs on the via Appia Antica, Santa Croce in Gerusalemme (Holy Cross in Jerusalem) and San Lorenzo (Saint Lawrence) at the monumental graveyard Verano.

-How to reach the seven churches pilgrimage
+How to get to the seven churches

 All sightseeing tours Hop on hop off stop in the vicinity of St. Peter’s Basilica and the Basilica of Santa Maria Maggiore.

 You get to St. Paul outside the walls with the Metro line B.